 Various morphological features are used to describe a flowering plant.
 The description has to be brief, in a simple and scientific language and presented in a proper sequence.
 The plant is described beginning with its habit, vegetative characters – roots, stem and leaves and then floral characters inflorescence and flower parts.
 After describing various parts of plant, a floral diagram and a floral formula are presented.
 The floral formula is represented by some symbols.
 In the floral formula, Br stands for bracteate K stands for calyx, C for corolla, P for perianth, A for androecium and G for Gynoecium, G for superior ovary and G for inferior ovary, ♂ for male, ♀ for female, ⚥ for bisexual plants, ⊕ for actinomorphic

-Which of the above statements about the symbols used in a floral formula are correct?
-S1: The symbol '⊕' in a floral formula denotes a flower with actinomorphic symmetry, meaning it can be divided into two equal radial halves in any radial plane passing through the centre.
-S2: 'K' represents the calyx, while 'C' stands for the corolla.
-Fusion of floral parts is indicated by enclosing the figure within brackets, e.g., K(5).
-S3: 'A' refers to the androecium, and 'G' to the gynoecium.
-Adhesion between floral parts is shown by a line drawn above the symbols, e.g., C5A5.
-S4: The symbol '%' signifies a zygomorphic flower, which can be divided into two similar halves only in one particular vertical plane, as seen in mustard flowers.
-S5: The condition G indicates an inferior ovary, where the margin of the thalamus grows upward enclosing the ovary completely and fusing with it, with other flower parts arising above the ovary.
+Consider the following statements about symbols used in a floral formula: S1: The symbol '⊕' denotes a flower with actinomorphic (radial) symmetry that can be divided into equal halves in any radial plane.
+S2: 'K' represents the calyx and 'C' the corolla; fusion of floral parts within a whorl is shown by enclosing the figure in brackets, e.g., K(5).
+S3: 'A' refers to the androecium and 'G' to the gynoecium; adhesion between different whorls is shown by a line drawn above the symbols.
+S4: The symbol '%' signifies a zygomorphic flower, and mustard is a typical example of this symmetry.
+S5: A G with a line drawn above it indicates an inferior ovary, where the thalamus grows upward enclosing the ovary.

 MedicNEET's Biology question bank is built from the same NCERT lines NTA picks repeatedly.
 Not random MCQs — questions crafted exactly like NTA crafts them.